microsoft/semantic-kernel/docs/decisions/0056-jsos-integration.md

 - Similar to the above, it may not be clear which component/API needs JSOs, postponing discovery to runtime.
 - Will add another way of providing JSOs in SK.
 Low-level KernelFunctionFactory and KernelPluginFactory accept JSOs via method parameters.
 - SK AI connectors accept an **optional** instance of the kernel in their operation, which sends mixed signals.
 On one hand, it's optional, meaning AI connectors can work without it; on the other hand, the operation will fail in an AOT app if no kernel is provided.
-- SK components that accept a Kernel as a parameter of operations, rather than as a parameter of a constructor, and that need to combine external source-generated contexts with internal ones, will combine them at the first invocation of the operation and cache the result for subsequent operation invocations.
+- SK components that accept JSOs via Kernel as a parameter of operations, rather than as a parameter of a constructor, and that need to combine external source-generated contexts with internal ones, will combine them at the first invocation of the operation and cache the result for subsequent operation invocations.
 This may be misleading because the operation can accept a new JSO instance per invocation, but the component will only use the first cached one.

 ### Ways to Provide JSON Serializer Options (JSOs) to the Kernel:
 1. Via `Kernel` constructor.